abmami/turing-care-app/README.md

 - [TensorFlow] - a free and open-source software library for machine learning and artificial intelligence.
 - [Volt Django Dashboard] - a free and open source Django Dashboard Template.

-And of course TuringCare itself is open source with a [public repository][dill] on GitHub.
+And of course TuringCare itself is open source with a [public repository](https://github.com/abdessalemmami/turing-care-app) on GitHub.

 ## Installation